ahmeterdem1/SSL-Messager/README.md

 Probably will disable some other extensions for security reasons, e.g. .bat, .sh, .s, .o, ...

 Also for some reason "Bad file descriptor" error is obtained somewhat frequently in large file uploads-downloads.
 The reason is yet unknown.
-But the servers aggresive response to exceptions has been modeerated to prevent further errors resulting from other errors.
+But the servers aggressive response to exceptions has been modeerated to prevent further errors resulting from other errors.